 Lack of Maintenance: It is estimated that as many as 75 percent of all system failures have been attributed to hydraulic overloading (Storm Water Center, 2003).
-Regular inspections and maintenance are necessary for maintaining the functionality of the system and too often this does not occur.
+Regular inspections and maintenance, which are often neglected, are necessary for maintaining the functionality of the system.